We are on the brink of a revolution in artificial intelligence in healthcare.

 It’s no wonder the healthcare industry suffers from a shortage of doctors.
 Medical training is not only expensive, but its conventional methods also severely limit scalability.

 With virtual and augmented reality, however, gone are the days of peering over a surgeon’s shoulder to learn from another’s experience.

 Why not perform surgery on an annotated, virtual 3D body from anywhere in the world, for minimal cost, and do no harm?

-Companies like Echopixel and 3D4Medical are achieving this delocalization and hands-on training with remarkable style, translating 2D scans and anatomy into live AR and VR patients.
+Companies like Echopixel and 3D4Medical are achieving this delocalization and hands-on training with remarkable style, translating 2D scans and anatomy into live augmented reality and virtual reality patients.

 3D4Medical translates 2D anatomical and brain scan diagrams into 3D AR realities.
 Source: 3D4Medical

 (3) AI-aided IoMT (Internet of Medical Things) may be one of the most exciting frontiers in healthcare.